Free Printable Holiday Gift Planner – Put Joy Back Into Gifting!

-I have found through the years - and our emphasis on handmade gifts - that simpler is better and the thought really is the thing that counts.
+I have found through the years – and with our emphasis on handmade gifts – that simpler is better and the thought really is the thing that counts.
 Not stressing as much about gifts means being able to concentrate on other holiday activities.
 It sets a good example for our kids.
-It saves money - and worry over money.
+It saves money – and worry over money.

-But here's the thing: it takes planning.
-If we just let the days go by thinking we'll "get to it eventually" then we may find ourselves elbowing through the crowds and spending more at the last minute for things that really may not be good matches for the recipients.
+If we just let the days go by thinking we’ll “get to it eventually” then we may find ourselves elbowing through the crowds and spending more at the last minute for things that really may not be good matches for the recipients.

 Holiday Gift Planner